aazuspan/arpeggio/README.md

 ### Syntax

-Arpeggio programs have a top-level global scope where song configuration is defined track blocks are created.
+Arpeggio programs have a top-level global scope where song configuration is defined and track blocks are created.
 For example:

 ```
 @bpm 90